grasuth/scriptyt/README.md

 3. How to make a console for live youtube music VJing

-4. How to analyse and beat match youtube videos.
+4. How to analyse and beat match youtube music videos.

 ## Contribute..